 In the long term, stress damages the body’s systems, reduces its ability to cope with disease, and impairs brain function and mental health.

-Acupuncture Auckland: Traditional Chinese Medicine (TCM) Treatments for Stress
+Traditional Chinese Medicine (TCM) and Stress

 According to TCM theory, long-term stress tends to constrict the flow of Qi (vital energy)